Sugar Act Summary

 - Raise money to “improve the revenue of the kingdom” and to pay for the defense, protection, and security of the colonies, plantations, and new territory in North America acquired by Great Britain due to its victory in the French and Indian War.

-Parliament had lost money with the Molasses Act, because it actually cost more to try to enforce it than customs officials were able to collect in taxes due to smuggling and salutary neglect.
-It needed to make a profit through the enforcement of the Sugar Act, and it was determined to do so.
+Britain had lost money with the Molasses Act because it actually cost it more to try to enforce the provisions of the act than customs officials were able to collect in taxes.
+This was primarily due to smuggling and Salutary Neglect.
+Britain needed to generate a profit from the enforcement of the Sugar Act, and it was determined to do so.
 The provisions of the Sugar Act: